MariiaKaar/ITMO_PRS_for_AUD/README.md

 <img width="856" height="850" alt="image" src="https://github.com/user-attachments/assets/dbf83867-4940-4f85-bc65-4b7500ab33bb" />

 Figure 7. a) ROC curves comparing PRS models for prediction of outcome under Cyanamide treatment.

+## Conclusion
+- Polygenic risk scores (PRS) effectively predict alcohol use disorder (AUD) risk by aggregating genetic factors.
+- SNP rs1229984 in ADH1B was significantly associated with AUD, highlighting the role of alcohol metabolism.
+- Including age and gender enhances model performance, emphasizing the importance of non-genetic data.
+- The pharmacogenetic analysis identified a significant association between PGS002152 and treatment outcome in the cyanamide group, suggesting that polygenic information may help predict individual differences in treatment response